bhatti/PlexServices/README.md

       User user = request.getPayload();
       user.validate();
       User saved = userRepository.save(user);
-      request.getResponseBuilder().send(saved);
+      request.getResponseDispatcher().send(saved);
     }
 }
 ```

 The developer can use variables in end-point of queues, which are populated from configurations.
 For example, you may create scope variable to create different queues by developer-username or environment.
 PlexService will serialize POJO classes into JSON when delivering messages over JMS.

 ### Defining a REST service with parameterized URLs